hilltwice233/code-enhance/readme.md

 A vscode toolkit that make coding more comfortable.

-This extension is unstable yet, if you'd like to use it, please wait until the first release.
+This extension is unstable yet, and had not been published into the vscode extension marketplace.

+If you'd like to use it regardless of potential exceptions, please [compile it](#how-to-build) or download the release package and install via `vsix` on your local device.

 ## Git Tools